CCWBee/Scriptor/README.md

 ```

 The server accepts `POST /api/convert` with JSON `{ markdown, format }` and streams the converted file back using Pandoc.
 The frontend checks this endpoint at startup and only enables PDF, DOCX, and HTML exports when it responds.

+## Outline numbering

+Lines that begin with a dotted number sequence such as `1.2.3 ` are treated as an outline.
+Press **Enter** to insert a new line with the last segment incremented.
+Use **Tab** to deepen the outline (appending `.1`) and **Shift+Tab** to move back up a level.
+The caret remains after the inserted prefix so you can continue typing immediately.